benmosheron/ten-minute-emails/design.md

 Inbox uses a vector for fast appending.

 I didn't implement pagination, a non-trivial implementation would involve splitting the inboxes for each key into multiple pages.

+# Thoughts on the ID Generator

+The requirements are not very restrictive:
+* A user just needs to obtain an email address
+* Two users should not generate the same address
+* No restriction on user calling the API multiple times.
+The simplest implementation will always generate a new address (no need to incorporate the user info into the email)
+* No restriction on the generated emails being ordered / sortable
+* Bonus 1: human readable - we can do easily by randomly picking from a list of words
+* Bonus 2: scalable to distributed generation - Is it enough to ensure that all instances use a different RNG seed?

+For my purposes, a simple PRNG is enough.
+For human readability, we can choose from a list of words.
+We should ensure the cardinality is high enough that collisions will be rare.

+I have copied a list of 100 three-letter words from a website.
+We can use four of these for a cardinality of 100 million.